GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Jester.md

 **• Riding**: You charge with your mount recklessly, moving the mount at max speed for the entire round (it must move at max speed using one of its movement modes during both movement phases).
 During this time, you may add your heroism to your Riding checks in place of gaining your proficiency die.
 At the end of the round, you jump.
 For this purpose, you jump is doubled and does not count towards your falling distance.
 You may theoretically jump in such a way as to land back in the saddle.

 **• Roping**: You use your rope to lasso a foe.
 Perform an undamaging attack against a foe within the length of the rope, up to a number of yards equal to your level + your [Rflx] bonus.
-If successful, the foe is prone until and action is spent removing the rope.
+If successful, the foe is prone and functionally grappled until an action is spent removing the rope.
 On a critical success, you manage to restrain the foe fully, leaving them vulnerable until the end of the round.

 **• Smithy**: You cobble together some makeshift armor which functions for a number of minutes equal to your level.
 You need a number of pounds of material equal to 40 minus your [Inte] score + your heroism.
 At least one-third of this needs to be metal.
 Treat as cuirass, but attacks have advantage against one wearing it.
 This requires 1d4+6 rounds to put together.